ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 | **smtp_ssl_cafile** | Yes | `` | *false or /path/to/smtp_certifcate.pem or crt file* |
 | **template_file** | Yes | `data/example_send_email.jinja` | */path/to/template.jinja for rendering the email body* |

+**_NOTE:_** The SMTP user will use either OAuth2 2.0 authorization settings or use a password for basic authentication.

+**_NOTE:_** The auth_url setting is optional and is not used by the SOAR app itself.
+It can be used by the generate_oauth2_refresh_token utility from the oauth-utils package to generate a refresh token.

+For the oauth-utils package see [IBM Resilient Community](https://github.com/ibmresilient/resilient-community-apps)  or [IBM X-Force App Exchange](https://exchange.xforce.ibmcloud.com).

 ---